-Our setting is distinct from betting markets in which a bookmaker, rather than the market, sets the odds.9 Bookmakers generate excess returns by taking risky positions against bettors with inaccurate beliefs, while using the tax to limit betting by "sharps" (Levitt, 2004).
+A similar distinction applies to fixed-odds betting markets, in which a bookmaker sets the odds.
+In fixed-odds markets, bookmakers generate excess returns by taking risky positions against bettors with inaccurate beliefs, while using the tax to limit betting by "sharps" (Levitt, 2004).
 In our model, the track encourages the sharps to participate and generates a riskless profit by taxing them.